kyle116/code-one-day/README.md

 - `absolute`: is positioned relative to the nearest positioned ancestor (similar to fixed)
 - `sticky`: is positioned based on the user's scroll position (used less comonly)

+## Lets Create Our Own Personal Website
+Create a new folder or work in the existing one.
+We will need a HTML and CSS file.
+Lets start by writing in the necessary HTML to get started.

+If you ever need, you will be able to see the finished code [here](./class)

 ## Deploying a Project (GitHub Pages)
 We will be using GitHub to deploy our project.
 This is not the only way to deploy a project but it is a free and very quick way to do so.
 Deploying just means assigning a URL/domain to your website and making it publicly accessible.